Medicines

 Ketamine

-Traditionally known as an anesthetic and analgesic medication, Ketamine has been investigated for its potential therapeutic effects on addiction and mental health conditions, particularly depression.
-Although research is ongoing and the mechanisms are not fully understood, some studies suggest that Ketamine may offer benefits in these areas.
-Here are some ways in which Ketamine may be helpful:
+Traditionally known as an anesthetic and analgesic medication, ketamine has been investigated for its potential therapeutic effects on addiction and mental health conditions, particularly depression.
+Although research is ongoing and the mechanisms are not fully understood, some studies suggest that ketamine may offer benefits in these areas.
+Here are some ways in which ketamine may be helpful:

 Neuroplasticity